 Age is Spain is a volunteer led, charitable body with a small professional staff team.
 We make no charge for the information we provide.
 While we strive to provide the latest updates and the best information guides, they cannot cover every individual question.
 If you need further help, contact our free Infoline service.
 Our volunteers and staff will be happy to help.

 Infoline and General Enquiries

-Our Infoline is staffed between 11:00h and 15:00h (Spanish mainland time), Monday to Thursday.
-We are closed on Friday, Saturday and Sunday and Spanish national holidays.
+Our Infoline is staffed between 10:00h and 14:00h (Spanish mainland time), Tuesday to Thursday.
+We are closed on Spanish national holidays.